WICG/display-locking/explainer.md

 - The lock lifetime is extended indefinitely.
 - Any scheduled continuations or acquireDisplayLock callbacks that have not yet run will not run while the context is suspended.
-- A handle to a release object is returned, which allows script to resume the context.
+- A handle object is returned, which allows script to resume the context.

 Note that it is a misuse of the API to capture the passed context outside of the scope of the callback.
 For this reason, if the context is suspended a handle is